microsoft/pybryt/docs/reference_implementations/annotations.rst

 Fibonacci sequence: the array containing :math:`n-1` first Fibonacci numbers should appear in memory before the array containing the :math:`n` first Fibonacci numbers.

-To enforce such a constraint, the :py:class:`pybryt.Annotation` class defines a ``before`` method that asserts that one annotation occurs before another:
+To enforce such a constraint, the :py:class:`Annotation<pybryt.Annotation>` class defines a ``before`` method that asserts that one annotation occurs before another:

 .. code-block:: python